art-institute-of-chicago/aic-mobile-ios/README.md

 ### Member Card API

-The member card information is validated through a simple SOAP API that exists on AIC's server.
+The member card information is validated through a simple SOAP API that exists on the Art Institute of Chicago's server.
 Given a member's ID number and ZIP code, this API attempts to validate the user and returns their information if successful.

 Our membership system is based on Gateway's [Galaxy Connect](http://www.gatewayticketing.com/solutions/membership/).
 You will likely have to substantially modify the membership components of this app to suit your institution.
 Because this functionality is so specific to the Art Institute, we disabled the member card view by default.
 All the relevant code is still there, however.
 Toggle `showMemberCardView` in [InfoSectionView.swift](aic/aic/ViewControllers/Sections/About/InfoSectionView.swift#L16) to get started.